<h:inputText id="quantity"

 <h:graphicImage id="mapImage" url="/resources/images/book_all.jpg"/>

-The URL of the example tag begins with a slash (/
+The URL of the example tag begins with a slash (/), which adds the

 relative context path of the web application to the beginning of the